stereoIII6/fraxio_framework/WhitePaper.md

-MLK is used to create PYE Tokens, it is used to split your PYE Tokens to FRX Tokens, it is used for creating a Milk Pool "Milquidity" and can be used to create Polls and Proposals and also for Voting.
+MLK is used to create PYE Tokens, it is used to split your PYE Tokens to FRX Tokens, it is used for creating a Milk Pool "Milquidity" and can be used to create Polls, Proposals and also for Voting.

 The Token Supply is fixed to a maximum amount of
-27 Billion MLK Tokens the Tokens are to be spread through Multiple Ethereum Sidechains and the Mainnet with bridge Contracts.
+27 000 000 000 MLK Tokens the Tokens are to be spread
+through Multiple Ethereum Sidechains and the Mainnet with bridge Contracts.
 The Initial Price of 1 MLK Token will be 0.0000036 ETH and the minimum Order